open-physiology/open-physiology-viewer/manual/model.md

  A link of any type can be set to be `collapsible`.
 A collapsible link exists only if its ends are constrained by the visible entities in the view, i.e., the link's source and target nodes must be inside of visible lyphs, on separate lyph borders or are hosted by other visible links.
 If this is not the case, the source and target nodes of the collapsible link are attracted to each other until they collide to look like a single node.

  Collapsible links are auto-generated for the models where one node is constrained by two or more different entities meaning that it should be placed to several different locations.
 This functionality allows modellers to include the same semantic entity to various subsystems in the model, even if these subsystems are split by some space for readability.
-The auto-generated collapsible links are of type `dashed` to emphasize that the link is an auxiliary line that helps to locate duplicates of the same node.
+The auto-generated collapsible links are `dashed` to emphasize that the link is an auxiliary line that helps to locate duplicates of the same node.

  The screenshots below show the link chain representing the anterolateral apinothalamic tract in isolation and in combination with the neural system group.
 Observe that in the latter case the tract's nodes are bound to the neural system lyph borders with thin dashed transitions among pairs of replicated node instances.